A data-driven iteratively regularized Landweber iteration: Iteratively Regularized Landweber Iteration

 Finally, by inserting \eqref{eq:mono_h2a} and \eqref{eq:mono_h1} into \eqref{eq:mono_h}, we get

-which gives the assertion of the theorem thanks to \eqref{eq:c_tau}. \end{proof} \begin{remark} We note that \eqref{eq:lambda_ca1} are asymptotically always satisfied if the iteration is convergent and the damping parameters \eqref{eq:lambda_ca} are chosen sufficiently small. \autoref{eq:c_tau} requires that the operator $F$ is not too non-linear and that the iterates are close to the true solution - in other words we get local convergence. \end{remark}
+which gives the assertion of the theorem thanks to \eqref{eq:c_tau}. \end{proof} \begin{remark} We note that \eqref{eq:lambda_ca1} is asymptotically always satisfied if the iteration is convergent and the damping parameters \eqref{eq:lambda_ca} are chosen sufficiently small.
+Equation \ref{eq:c_tau} requires that the operator $F$ is not too non-linear and that the iterates are close to the true solution. \end{remark}

 To prove a convergence result for the iteratively regularized Landweber iteration \eqref{eq:SDscheme}, we first need to show that there exists a finite stopping index $k_*$ for which the discrepancy principle \eqref{eq: discrep_princ} holds. \begin{corollary} Under the assumptions of Proposition \ref{le:mon}, let $k_*$ be the first index such that the discrepancy principle \eqref{eq: discrep_princ} is verified.
 Then